 It is our intention when teaching the English curriculum that our pupils obtain the necessary knowledge, skills and understanding to become lifelong readers and writers.
-We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening, which will give them the fundamental tools to achieve throughout their life.
+We strive to ensure that all of our pupils receive a well-rounded learning experience when reading, writing, speaking and listening, which will give them the fundamental tools to achieve throughout their life.
 We aim to immerse pupils in the wonders of quality texts, to instil a love for reading, a passion for discovery and a confidence to explore their imagination.

 Our English Overview

-Our subject overview was created using the Power of Reading scheme and includes texts that often link to topics within our broad and balanced curriculum.
-The handpicked books are full of creative hooks and teaching covers learning objectives set out in the National Curriculum.
+These handpicked books are full of creative hooks and teaching covers learning objectives set out in the National Curriculum.
 The fiction, non-fiction and poetry texts taught introduce complex vocabulary, characters and settings, which helps children to generate ideas to inspire them in their own writing.
 It is also a fantastic way of introducing children to new genres and different text types as they progress through the school and on to their next stage of learning.

 "There have been a lot of resources throughout my time at Burlington that have helped me improve my writing, such as high-quality books.
 We complete a variety of written genres and there is always time given to edit each piece so we can learn to improve our work."

 "Burlington has taught me that we all have our own strengths and that there is always the necessity to build on your confidence, so, go out of your comfort zone and explore different styles of writing."